Tips

 Yes, you can legally rent out your ADU in California, including San Diego.
 California laws support the development and use of ADUs for rental purposes to address housing shortages.
 It is important, however, to ensure that your ADU complies with local zoning and building codes.

-Before renting your ADU in San Diego, consider local zoning laws, potential rent amounts, tenant screening processes, and whether you’ll manage the property yourself or hire a management company.
+Before renting your ADU in San Diego, consider local zoning laws, potential rent amounts, tenant screening processes (including reviewing a tenant’s credit score), and whether you’ll manage the property yourself or hire a management company.
 Also, consider the tax implications and ensure your ADU is insured appropriately.

 San Diego has specific regulations that govern the construction and rental of ADUs.
 These include size limitations, parking requirements, and property owner occupancy conditions in some cases.
 It’s best to check with the City of San Diego for the most current regulations.